-The 2017 Social Forum will take place from 2 to 4 October 2017 in Room XVII, Palais des Nations, Geneva, Switzerland, in accordance with paragraph 4 of Human Rights Council resolution 32/27 entitled “The Social Forum.”
+The 2017 Social Forum took place from 2 to 4 October 2017 in Geneva, Switzerland. in accordance with paragraph 4 of Human Rights Council resolution 32/27.

 The right to health is an inclusive right encompassing both access to health services, goods and facilities and the determinants of health.
-Its full realisation enables the realisation of other human rights, including the rights to food, housing, work, education, human dignity, life, non-discrimination and equality.
+Its full realization enables the realization of other human rights, including the rights to food, housing, work, education, human dignity, life, non-discrimination and equality.
 HIV and other communicable diseases continue to exact an enormous toll on health globally, which has an impact not only at the individual, family and community levels, but also on development.
 A human rights-based approach to public policy in the health and relevant sectors is imperative for the prevention and treatment of HIV and other communicable diseases, as well as for the achievement of the health-related Sustainable Development Goals.

 The Social Forum explored the role of human rights in this context with a view to identifying concrete action to be taken by States and other stakeholders to ensure the promotion, protection and fulfilment of human rights.